Undressed (Pansy Division album)

-Undressed is the debut album by American queercore band Pansy Division, released in March 1993 on Lookout!
+Undressed is the debut album by American queercore band Pansy Division, released in 1993 on Lookout!
 Records.

 Singer-songwriter Jon Ginoli had previously released Undressed independently on cassette tape in 1991, featuring a different line-up with bassist Chris Bowe which was recorded in Champaign, Illinois.
 Nine of the tracks from these sessions were included on the Lookout! release of the album.